mmbednarek/minecpp/README.md

 The target platform of the server x86_64 linux.
 It is probably possible to run the server on other platforms but that wasn't attempted yet.
 The easiest way to run the server is through docker.
+If you have docker and docker-compose installed on your system.
-Simply run the `build-docker.sh` script and run the prepared docker compose file.
+Just run `make docker-run`.
+All the necessary docker images will be built and the server will start through docker compose.
+If you want to just build the images run `make docker`.
+Docker compose file can be started with a simple `docker-compose up` command.

 ### Building from source